Thai language: Old Thai

-However, in the process of these mergers, the former distinction of voice was transferred into a new set of tonal distinctions.
-In essence, every tone in Old Thai split into two new tones, with a lower-pitched tone corresponding to a syllable that formerly began with a voiced consonant, and a higher-pitched tone corresponding to a syllable that formerly began with a voiceless consonant (including glottalized stops).
-An additional complication is that formerly voiceless unaspirated stops/affricates (original //p t k tɕ ʔb ʔd//) also caused original tone 1 to lower, but had no such effect on original tones 2 or 3.
+However, in the process of these mergers, the former voicing distinction was transferred into a new set of tonal distinctions.
+Every tone in Old Thai split into two.
+The lower-pitched tone corresponds to a syllable that formerly began with a voiced consonant, the higher-pitched to one that formerly began with a voiceless consonant, glottalized stops included.
+An additional complication is that formerly voiceless unaspirated stops and affricates (original //p t k tɕ ʔb ʔd//) also caused original tone 1 to lower, but had no such effect on original tones 2 or 3.

-The above consonant mergers and tone splits account for the complex relationship between spelling and sound in modern Thai.
-Modern "low"-class consonants were voiced in Old Thai, and the terminology "low" reflects the lower tone variants that resulted.
-Modern "mid"-class consonants were voiceless unaspirated stops or affricates in Old Thai—precisely the class that triggered lowering in original tone 1 but not tones 2 or 3.
-Modern "high"-class consonants were the remaining voiceless consonants in Old Thai (voiceless fricatives, voiceless sonorants, voiceless aspirated stops).
-The three most common tone "marks" (the lack of any tone mark, as well as the two marks termed mai ek and mai tho) represent the three tones of Old Thai, and the complex relationship between tone mark and actual tone is due to the various tonal changes since then.
-Since the tone split, the tones have changed in actual representation to the point that the former relationship between lower and higher tonal variants has been completely obscured.
-Furthermore, the six tones that resulted after the three tones of Old Thai were split have since merged into five in standard Thai, with the lower variant of former tone 2 merging with the higher variant of former tone 3, becoming the modern "falling" tone.
+The aforementioned consonant mergers and tone splits account for the complex relationship between spelling and sound in modern Thai.
+Modern "low"-class consonants were voiced in Old Thai, and the terminology "low" reflects the resulting lower tone variants.
+Modern "mid"-class consonants were voiceless unaspirated stops or affricates in Old Thai, precisely the class that triggered lowering in original tone 1 but not tones 2 or 3.
+Modern "high"-class consonants represent the remaining voiceless consonants in Old Thai (voiceless fricatives, voiceless sonorants, and voiceless aspirated stops).

+The three most common tone "marks" (the lack of any tone mark, as well as the two marks termed mai ek and mai tho) represent the three original tones of Old Thai.
+The complex modern relationship between a tone mark and its actual tone is due to the various tonal changes that have occurred since then.
+Following the tone split, the tones shifted in their actual phonetic representation to the point where the former relationship between lower and higher tonal variants has been completely obscured.
+The six tones that resulted from the split have since merged into five in standard Thai.
+The lower variant of former tone 2 merged with the higher variant of former tone 3 to become the modern "falling" tone.